aramadan19912/BAYTAEK/docs/QUICK_START_FLY_IO.md

-# Quick Start - Deploy to Fly.io in 5 Minutes
+# Quick Start - Deploy to Fly.io in 2 Minutes

+## 🎉 Super Simple Setup!

+The deployment is now **fully automated**!
+You only need to add your Fly.io token to GitHub, and everything else happens automatically.

 ## ✅ Step 1: Add Fly.io Token to GitHub Secrets (REQUIRED)